LEEYJ1021/structural-signal-irrelevance/README.md

   The combined definition's significance is driven almost entirely by the restricted-approval component (106 of 111 customers), not by an independent contribution from the under-review component — one underlying signal probed three ways, not three independent confirmations.

 - **Advertiser industry** (**RQ-S1.4**) was piloted as a third stratification (text-embedding clustering + LLM-ensemble labeling against Korean Standard Industrial Classification categories) but is *not* used to support any claim: inter-rater reliability across the four-model LLM ensemble was only moderate (Randolph's free-marginal kappa = 0.557) and cross-validation against an independent rule-based classifier was weaker still (Cohen's κ = 0.363).
-The pipeline and reliability diagnostics are retained for transparency and as a direction for future work with a higher-reliability label source.
+The pipeline and reliability diagnostics are retained in `supplementary_robustness/` for transparency and as a direction for future work with a higher-reliability label source.

 **(b) Cross-platform generalizability.** The mechanism documented here — real-time, auction-based serving that scores each unit primarily on its own current signal — is a property of the serving architecture, not of this specific platform's brand.
 The *direction* of the structural-blindness finding is expected to generalize to other real-time bidding-based ad platforms with comparable architecture (unit-level auctions, continuous re-ranking, no persistent account-level scoring layer).
 No claim is made that the specific magnitudes generalize, and conditions under which the mechanism plausibly breaks down are flagged explicitly: